kkomelin/susyboot/README.md

 Note
 ---
-It is not an identical replacement because of the differences in calculating gutters.
+It is not a pixel-perfect replacement because of the differences in calculating gutters.
 Gutters have fixed size in Bootstrap (15px).
 In Susy, they are calculated dynamically.

 Features